OS map Google map All directions

 The left bay of the crag is under the 189 spot height on OS map, and the right area is marked by the arrow.
-To get to the crag, walk eastwards along the track, with the cemetary on your right (towards the 193 spot height on the OS map), then follow the cemetary wall round to the right and down the hill.
+To get to the crag, walk eastwards along the track, with the cemetery on your right (towards the 193 spot height on the OS map), then follow the cemetery wall round to the right and down the hill.
 When the wall veers right, turn left along a good path which brings you to the left bay of the quarry.

 See Arbroath Sport Climbs for some photos and information about the initial bolting and routes at Kirrie Hill, and other crags in the area.
 However, this site no longer seems to be being maintained or updated).

 If you run out of routes, or strength, you could have a look at the camera obscura - donated by J M Barrie, who lived in Kirriemuir, and is buried in the cemetery you walked past.